DRAWING

 Birdhouse, 2016

 A sandwich of glass and board with painted layers both beneath the glass and on top of it.
-The outline of the birdhouse is created by removing areas of paint on the glass which reveals the imagery on the layer beneath.
+The outline of the birdhouse is created by removing paint from the glass which reveals the imagery on the layer beneath.

 Coffee on MYLAR